amfry/warmup_project/README.md

 ### Challenges/Areas for Improvment
 ### Key takeways
 * Incremental development:
+We made the mistake on the first few challenges of immediately jumping into writing code and this strategy stopped working once the problems got harder.
+By discussing an outline for the code we were able to implement later challenges quickly and have a common understanding of our strategy.
 * Drawing as a planning tool:
+Drawing the different case really helped for the challenges like wall following, obstacle avoidance, and person following.
+The drawings helped us to grapples with the reference frames and consider more edge cases than just visualizing it in our heads.
 * Realistic goals: When starting to project we had hopes of not doing the simplest implpmentation of every challenge.
 However, we are both new to ROS and found the learning curve at the beginning quite steep.
 This led to us spending a lot of time on some of the early challenges with limited successs and then ended up still needing to pivot to simpler implementations.
 It probably would have been better for us to do the simple strategy first and then go back and try more the more difficult strategies if there was still time left.